levelupcc/level-up/_pages/you-the-trainer/first-3-sessions-of-your-event/developing-shared-arguments/developing-shared-arguments.md

 ## Developing Shared Agreements (a.k.a.
 "Ground Rules") ##

 We all have been through those painful meetings where one person talks over others or people are having distracting side conversations, right?
 Well, that is why we always need to invest time in developing shared agreements before we begin a meeting or gathering.
-Though these are often referred to as â€œground rules,â€ we place importance on the term â€œshared agreements.â€
+Though these are often referred to as “ground rules,” we place importance on the term “shared agreements.”

-Firstly, when working with adults, the facilitator has the great importance of recognizing everyoneâ€™s experience, expertise and autonomy.
+Firstly, when working with adults, the facilitator has the great importance of recognizing everyone’s experience, expertise and autonomy.
 To help establish working agreements as to how the group should best collaborate and work together, you can crowd-source agreements, rather than prescribe them as ground rules.

 ## To begin ##